 NOTE: I really enjoy reading aloud to kids; however, I know not everyone does.
 I suggest practicing reading the stories aloud several times before class, so that you will be very comfortable with them.
 Be sure to use lots of expression in your voice to make the reading interesting.
 When you are reading the stories during class, make sure the students can see the pictures.
 If you must turn the book towards yourself to read, be sure to turn it back toward the students after you finish each page.

 After reading from the Read with Me Bible, we discuss questions related to the reading and add any figures to the timeline.
 We repeat this general pattern until all information is covered for that week’s lesson.
 Some lessons have visuals in place of or in addition to the Read with Me Bible.
-You will find these visuals on my "Free Sunday School Printables & Visuals" page.
+You will find links to these visuals listed below under each lesson or on my "Free Sunday School Printables & Visuals" page.

 The Bible Lessons are scripted with words you are to say in bold and suggested answers in (parentheses).
 Highlighted words are actions you are to take.